wd5gnr/1802UNO/readme.md

     I 2 - Show input from N=2
     O 1 41 - Write 41 to output N=2 (this will echo on terminal)

+For fun while playing HiLo, try this (from front panel mode; if already in the metamonitor, you can skip the \ input):

+    \
+    O 7 2
+    o 2 14
+    o 3 07
+    c

+Now look at your 1802 UNO upside down!

 Notes about the M command
 ---
 You can enter new bytes on one line: